Aeell/SSF/README.md

 ## Acknowledgments

-- Three.js team for the amazing 3D graphics library
+- Three.js for 3D graphics
+- Colyseus for multiplayer functionality
-- Cannon.js team for the physics engine
+- Cannon.js for physics simulation
-- Colyseus.js team for the multiplayer framework
+- React for UI components

+## Support

+For support, please open an issue in the GitHub repository or contact the development team.